paulipa/sico-wiki/tools/auth.md

 Notifications will automatically go out on discord `#operations-tracker` channel for new, deleted and edited operations.

 ## Discord Fleet Pings
-In order to send out a fleet ping on discord please use the ping formatter found on auth https://auth.silentcoalition.com/discordpingformatter/
+In order to send out a fleet ping on discord please use the ping formatter found on Auth https://auth.silentcoalition.com/discordpingformatter/

-Coalition aims to keep pings to a minimum so that in case we have an actual imporant operation people will pay attention to the pings.
+Coalition aims to keep pings to a minimum so that in case we have an actually important operation people will pay attention to the pings.

-> Please stick to the ping rules as bellow {.is-warning}
+> Please stick to the ping rules as below:
+{.is-warning}

 ### Ping rules